epam/hub-google-stacks/gke-with-demo-app/README.md

 ## Undeploy Sandbox

-To delete the sandbox run the following command:
+To delete the sandbox run this command:

 ```bash
 hub stack undeploy
 ```